 Loving yourself motivates you to appreciate our body and all the things that it can do.
 Appreciation for the body improves body image and appreciation for body image leads to weight loss motivation.

-As discussed above, mindfulness is key for success.
+As discussed above, mindfulness is the key to success.
 Being mindful ensures that you are aware of your “why”, the reason for starting your weight loss journey, and are dedicated to making good choices that support your ultimate goal.

 Mindfulness also keeps you aware throughout the process: food choices, social settings, and process/progress.

-Having a mentor and/or an accountability partner will help with motivation.
-Having someone that inspires you and believes in you will boost motivation.
+Having a mentor and/or an accountability partner will help with maintaining your motivation.
+Having someone that inspires you and believes in you will also boost your motivation.

-Getting a dog will increase movement.
-Dogs have to go outside and play.
-A dog can be an accountability partner!
+Getting a dog will increase movement because dogs have to go outside and play.
+A dog can be an accountability partner too!
+Not only will they make you move, but they are also awesome support beings.

 You know your “why” and now you’re ready to get started.
 What are your goals?
 Are they realistic?

 Don’t be so hard on yourself.
 Be patient and love yourself through this process.
-This isn’t an easy journey.
-Expect a few set backs as you transition and get into the groove.
+This isn’t an easy journey, so expect a few setbacks as you transition and get into the groove.

 What I mean is, focus on the journey, not the end goal.

-If you are trying to lose 50 pounds, focusing on that number will motivate you initially; however, it will cause lack of motivation later due to being overwhelmed about the length of time.
+If you are trying to lose 50 pounds, focusing on that number will motivate you initially, but it will cause a lack of motivation later due to being overwhelmed about the length of time.

 Instead, focus on your daily goals.

 Everyone has different responsibilities and different reasons for losing weight.
-One plan doesn’t work from everyone.
+One plan doesn’t work for everyone.

 Mindfulness is key here and helps keep you motivated.
-Being mindful of your day to day and incorporating a weight loss plan is important.
+Being mindful of your day and incorporating a weight loss plan is important.

 A few suggestions: